turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos.md

 * 1 - A valid attempt to test this application was made, but there are obvious gaps with missing unit tests for Redux and React.
 * 2 - Nearly all unit tests are in place.
 React components are well tested with a diverse set of tests including but not limited to snapshot tests, event simulation tests, and tests on class methods.
 There are tests in place for actions, reducers, mapStateToProps, and mapDispatchToProps.
 No attempt to test async functionality was made.
-* 3 - All Redux functionality is tested (actions, reducers, mapStateToProps, mapDispatchToProps), all components are unit tested, and a valid attempt was made to test any async functionality.
+* 3 - All Redux functionality is tested (actions and reducers), all components are unit tested, and a valid attempt was made to test any async functionality.
 * 4 - All async functionality is tested.
 Asynchronous tests cover happy paths as well as multiple sad paths.
 All pieces of functionality have been tested and are passing and run efficiently (using mount only when appropriate).
 Evaluator has no recommendations for testing.
 (Try testing React Router - it gets tricky because we have Redux.)

 ### Routing